Canada

 Access, Parking Lake Louise

-Access via Highway 1, Exit Lake Louise
+Access via Trans Canada Highway 1, exit Lake Louise

-Grizzly Express Gondola | Glacier Express | Lower Juniper Express | Sunny Side 3 | Sunny Side 1 (Lake Louise)
+Grizzly Express Gondola | Glacier Express | Juniper Express | Sunny Side 3 | Sunny Side 1 (Lake Louise)

 Ideal entry for day visitors